sanyambassi/aws-thales-crdp-workshop/README.md

 1. AWS CLI configured with the appropriate permissions.
 2. Kubernetes CLI (`kubectl`) installed and configured.
 3. `jq` command-line JSON processor installed.
-4. A CloudFormation template file (`all_res.yaml`) for creating the necessary AWS resources.
-5. Kubernetes deployment file (`k8-deployment.yaml`) to be updated with the private IP of the CipherTrust Manager.

 ## Usage